EDUCBA

 Things to Remember About VBA While Loop

-• The While-Wend loop is obsolete and is there just to be compatible with older versions of codes.
+• The While-Wend loop is obsolete and is just to be compatible with older versions of codes.
 You should use a Do-While loop instead.

 Recommended Articles